-Reserved First Prize The Malta Challenge Cup and four NRA Gold

-Medals, to the champion team from HM Forces from Services as defined in the United Service
+Reserved First Prize The Malta Challenge Cup and four NRA Gold Medals to the champion team from HM Forces

 Subsequent Prizes as for Brinsmead.

 To be awarded to the teams whose members' scores in the Sitting and Standing make up the highest aggregates.